Interracial marriage: United States

 Some racial groups are more likely to intermarry than others.
 Of the 3.6 million adults who got married in 2013, 58% of Native Americans, 28% of Asian Americans, 19% of African-Americans and 7% of White Americans have a spouse whose race was different from their own.
 The overall numbers mask significant gender gaps within some racial groups.
 Among black Americans, men are much more likely than women to marry someone of a different race.
 Fully a quarter of black men who got married in 2013 married someone who was not black.
 Only 12% of black women married outside of their race.
 For Asians, the gender pattern goes in the opposite direction: Asian women are much more likely than Asian men to marry someone of a different race.
 Among newlyweds in 2013, 37% of Asian women married someone who was not Asian, while 16% of Asian men married outside of their race.
 However, Asian women are more likely to marry Asian men than any other men of different ethnic background.
 Native Americans have the highest interracial marriage rate among all single-race groups.
 Women are slightly more likely to "marry out" than men in this group: 61% of Native American female newlyweds married outside their race, compared with 54% of Native American male newlyweds.

 Although the anti-miscegenation laws have been revoked by the Warren Court in 1967, the social stigma related to black interracial marriages still exists in today's society although to a much lower degree.
 Research by Tucker and Mitchell-Kerman from 1990 has shown that black Americans intermarry far less than any other non-White group and in 2010, only 17.1% of black Americans married interracially, a rate far lower than the rates for Hispanics and Asians.
 Black interracial marriages in particular engender problems associated with racist attitudes and perceived relational inappropriateness.
 There is also a sharp gender imbalance to Black interracial marriages: In 2008, 22% of all black male newlyweds married interracially while only 9% of black female newlyweds married outside their race, making them one of the least likely of any race or gender to marry outside their race and the least likely to marry at all.

 From the mid-19th to 20th centuries, many black people and ethnic Mexicans intermarried with each other in the Lower Rio Grande Valley in South Texas (mostly in Cameron County and Hidalgo County).
-In Cameron County, 38% of black people were interracially married (7/18 families) while in Hidalgo County the number was 72% (18/25 families).
+In Cameron County, 38% of black people were interracially married (7 out of 18 families) while in Hidalgo County the number was 72% (18 of 25 families).

-(Note that the following two paragraphs include some vague and disjointed statements that cannot be clarified due to lack of proper citations or context.)